multimediaeval/multimediaeval.github.io/_editions/2025/tasks/multisumm.md

 #### Task description

-The goal of the task is to explore the creation of multimodal summaries from mulitple multimodal content items, specifically at MedaEval 2025, MultiSumm will explore the multimodal summarization of multiple websites.
+The goal of the task is to explore the creation of multimodal summaries from multiple multimodal content items.
+Specifically, at MedaEval 2025, MultiSumm will explore the multimodal summarization of multiple websites.
 The websites for summarization will be provided by the [H2020 Cultivate project](https://cultivate-project.eu/).
-CUltivate is exploring and creating resources for the promotion of Food Sharing Initiatives (FSIs) in urban and peri-urban environments for cities around world.
+Cultivate is exploring and creating resources for the promotion of Food Sharing Initiatives (FSIs) in urban and peri-urban environments for cities around the world.
 A key element of the Cultuvate project is the creation of the ShareCity200 database.
 ShareCity200 will consist of an automatically crawled and curated database of the FSIs presents in 200 cities, primarily European, but also including cities from international territories beyond Europe.
 ShareCIty200 is an extension and exploration of the [ShrareCity100](https://sharecity.ie/research/sharecity100-database/) database created as part of an earlier project.

-Participants in MultiSumm will be provided with the crawled FSI web content for a small number of selected cities, and asked to create a multimodal summary of the FSIs present in each city.
-Particpants will be provided with details of the requirements for the summaries and details of the summary evaluation methods to be used.
+Participants in MultiSumm will be provided with the crawled FSI web content for a small number of selected cities and asked to create a multimodal summary of the FSIs present in each city.
+Participants will be provided with details of the requirements for the summaries and details of the summary evaluation methods to be used.

-Since the ShareCity200 database will include details of FSIs in cities in many countries, and we are seeking to automate the evaluation process as much as possible, we will be open to including a specific cities at the request of individual participants to expand the linguistic scope of the task.
+Since the ShareCity200 database will include details of FSIs in cities in many countries, and we are seeking to automate the evaluation process as much as possible, we will be open to including specific cities at the request of individual participants to expand the linguistic scope of the task.

 #### Motivation and background

 Multidocument summarization for text documents has been a longstanding area of investigation.
 For example, for providing single summaries of multiple news articles on the same story.
-Traditionally this process has been complex and inflexible in terms of content style and test, requiring use of a wide variety of natural language processing (NLP) tools and detailed specification of the summarization process, The emergence of large language models (LLM) technologies has many revolutionised NLP tasks including summarization.
+Traditionally, this process has been complex and inflexible in terms of content style and test, requiring the use of a wide variety of natural language processing (NLP) tools and detailed specification of the summarization process.
+The emergence of large language models (LLM) technologies has revolutionized many NLP tasks, including summarization.
 The more recent arrival of multimodal LLMs is similarly impacting on topics relating to multimedia content.

 While the MultiSumm tasks could be tackled using traditional NLP and multimedia processing tools, the expectation is that participants will tackle it using multimodal LLM methods.
-To the best of our knowledge, this will be the first benchmark task focusing on this topic and providing a potentialy valuable venue for exploration of the potential and challenges of use of multimodal LLMs in tasks of this sort.
+To the best of our knowledge, this will be the first benchmark task focusing on this topic and providing a potentially valuable venue for exploration of the potential and challenges of use of multimodal LLMs in tasks of this sort.

 #### Target group